nginxinc/nginx-azure-workshops/labs/lab3/readme.md

         --node-vm-size $AKS_NODE_VM \
         --kubernetes-version $K8S_VERSION \
         --tags owner=$MY_NAME \
+        --vnet-subnet-id=$MY_SUBNET
         --enable-addons monitoring \
         --generate-ssh-keys
    ```
    >**Note**:
-   >1.
-At the time of this writing, 1.27 is the latest kubernetes version available in Azure AKS.
+   >At the time of this writing, 1.27 is the latest kubernetes version available in Azure AKS.
-   >2.
-To list all possible VM sizes that an AKS node can use, run below command:
-   >     ```bash
-   >     az vm list-sizes --location centralus --output table
-   >     ```

 2. **(Optional Step)**: If kubectl ultility tool is not installed in your workstation then you can install `kubectl` locally using below command: